infinite-options/PM-Backend/README.md

 - create new rental
 - send as multipart/form-data
 - include document files as doc_0, doc_1...
+- include documents array to supply name, description for files
 - request JSON:
 ```
 {